 - cleaning equipment

-- clothing – safety clothing and safety boots and also work specific clothing that cannot be worn for private use (ie has logo on the clothing)
+- clothing – safety clothing and safety boots and also work-specific clothing that cannot be worn for private use (ie has a logo on the clothing)

 - clothing – cleaning, dry cleaning, laundering costs for workwear